opentechinstitute/Tidepools-Mobile/README.md

 	  `brew install mongodb`
 	* Start the mongod process in a terminal:
 	  `mongod` to start MongoDB service
+	  `mongo` to test:
-	  `mongo` to test it works: You should see something like `MongoDB shell version: x.x.x. connecting to: test >`
+	  You should see something like `MongoDB shell version: x.x.x. connecting to: test >`

 2. Install Node.js
 	* Assuming you have installed Homebrew from the previous step: